zspencer/www.zeespencer.com/musings/_posts/2013-02-01-ambiguity-is-an-opportunity-to-refactor.markdown

 intersections: the `&` operator, and the `intersection` function.

 Since ruby does not always provide named variants for ambiguous symbols this provides us with an opportunity to refactor.
-When we encounter ambiguity , maybe it's time to extract a method to describes the operation more explicitely than `|` or `&`.
+When we encounter ambiguity, maybe it's time to extract a method to describes the operation more explicitely than `|` or `&`.